 -

-- Real estate taxes: Owners of commercial real estate are liable for land taxes (taxes foncières) assessed by the local tax authorities and, in the Paris region, for tax on office and retail premises and parking areas.
-These taxes are, usually, re-invoiced to tenants.
+- Real estate taxes: Owners of commercial real estate are liable for land taxes (taxes foncières) assessed by the tax authorities and which is based, notably on the cadastral rental value of the property.
+In the Paris region, landlords are also liable for tax on office and retail premises and parking areas.
+These taxes are usually re-invoiced to tenants.

-- Indirect taxes: Landlords are entitled to elect for VAT on rent derived from the leasing of commercial real estate, which generally enables them to recover VAT incurred on theirs costs.
+- Indirect taxes: By default, commercial leases are exempt from VAT.
+However, landlords have the option to elect for VAT on the rent received from leasing commercial real estate.
+This election generally allows them to recover the VAT incurred on their expenses related to the property, such as maintenance, repairs, and improvement.

-- Other taxes: an annual 3% tax on the fair market value of the real estate may apply, unless the chain of ownership of the commercial real estate is disclosed to the French tax authorities.
+- Other taxes: An annual 3% tax assessed on the fair market value of the real estate may apply.
+This tax can be avoided if the chain of ownership of the real estate is disclosed to the French tax authorities, ensuring transparency about the property’s ultimate beneficial owners.
+Additionally, landlords may be exempt from this tax if they qualify for specific exemptions, such as been a pension fund, or a company that are publicly traded.

-- Registration duties: standard rate of circa 5.81% or 6.41% (commercial real estate in the Paris region) of the purchase price.
-Reduced rates apply to (i) acquisitions of building land and properties completed for less than five years, (ii) acquisitions with a commitment to resale within five years, and (iii) acquisitions with a commitment to carry our works resulting in the real estate being considered new.
-A real estate security contribution of 0.1% and notary’s fees also apply to all transfers.
+- Registration duties: The transfer of real estate property is subject to registration duties applicable on the purchase price at the standard rate of circa 5.81% or 6.41% (commercial real estate in the Paris region).
+The reduced rate of 0.715 % applies to (i) acquisitions of building land and new properties completed for less than five years (ii) acquisitions with a commitment to resale within five years, and a full-registration duty exemption may be achieved through an acquisition with a commitment to carry out works resulting in the real estate being considered new.
+All transfers of real estate property are also subject to a 0.1% real estate security contribution and notary’s fees, both assessed on the transfer value.

-- Value added tax (VAT): at 20% on transfers of building, land and real estate assets completed for less than five years.
-The sale of leased commercial real estate may in certain cases be treated as a VAT-free transfer of a going concern.
-If this regime does not apply, the seller may elect for VAT on the transfer or re-invoice the partial refund of VAT triggered by a VAT-exempt transfer to the purchaser.
+- Value-added tax (VAT): Transfer of real estate is usually not subject to VAT.
+However, VAT at 20% applies on transfers of buildings land and real estate assets completed for less than five years.
+The sale of leased commercial real estate may, in certain cases, be treated as a VAT-free transfer of a going concern.
+If this regime does not apply, the seller may choose to apply VAT to the transfer.
+Alternatively, the seller may re-invoice the purchaser for the partial refund of VAT that is triggered by a VAT-exempt transfer.

 -